 What is not often realized are his musical, scholarly, poetical, and spiritual contributions.

-While recuperating from a car accident, unable to read I began listening to kirtan streaming from Harmandir Sahib, Amritsar.
-The composer of the Sabad, I later discovered was Bhai Nand Lal.
-Some weeks later I read two of his books and began to visualize Guru Gobind Singh Sahib.
+While recuperating from a car accident, unable to read, we began listening to kirtan streaming from Harmandir Sahib, Amritsar.
+The composer of the Sabad, we later discovered was Bhai Nand Lal.
+Some weeks later we read two of his books and began to visualize Guru Gobind Singh Sahib.
 Later I read Bhai Vir Singh’s book “Kalgidhar Chamatkar,” and Prof. Puran Singh’s book “Guru Gobind Singh Reflections and Offerings,” and I am in awe.

 Mysterious are the workings of the Universe.
-In November 2016, I got to work on an exhibition titled, “Emperor-Prophet: Guru Gobind Singh Sahib” and my admiration amplified.
+In November 2016, we got to work on an exhibition titled, “Emperor-Prophet: Guru Gobind Singh Sahib” and my admiration amplified.

 As we mark the 350th year commemorative celebration of Guru Gobind Singh Sahib, we attempt to look at his legacy through the eyes of a believer, and regardless of nationality or background connect you to the beauty of his wisdom.